Skip to content

 This means you can either manage access while working directly in Stage View or handle the same setup from the broader settings pages.

-Mobile note
+Mobile Note

 Stage View is available on smaller screens as well, but in a compact layout where navigation may be simplified compared with desktop.